Skip to main content

 What would you suggest if encryption of data at rest may force a full SQL licence to some customers?

-Expenditure incurred for software license will need to be borne by the Healthcare Provider Organisation.
+Expenditure incurred for software license are borne by the Healthcare Provider Organisation.
 The Agency understands that this will be a significant piece of work to educate healthcare provider organisations on the importance of protecting their patient data.
 Depending on the software developer and their product requirements there may be other alternative database products/technologies that meet encryption at rest at no software license cost that could be explored by the software developer.

-Can the Agency confirm if SEC-0130 and SEC-0151 for Desktop Applications means that software (not organisation) needs backup and do it daily for 3 months?
+Can the Agency confirm if SEC-0130 (Minimum storage time) and SEC-0151 (Backup frequency) for Desktop Applications means that software not organisation needs backup and do it daily for 3 months?

 SEC-0151 states that the software providing backup and restore functionality only.